dward2/BME547/Lectures/unit_testing.md

 __Steps__:
 * Start new branch
-* Write a unit test for this function
+* Write a unit test for this function before you code the function itself.
-* Develop needed code
+* Develop the function.
-* Make sure code is written modularly so each algorithmic step can be tested.
+* If  you find that your function has multiple steps that can be broken down into smaller functions, do so, and then write a test for the smaller functions as well.

+__Additional Work__:
+* Develop a function that takes `(x1, y1), (x2, y2)` and a third point
+`(x3, y3)` and returns True if the third point is on the line defined by the first two points.
+Otherwise, it returns False.
+* Write unit tests that test this function for both True and False results.